Understanding energy rates and charges

 Financial support

 If you’re having difficulty paying your bill, we have a number of options available to you.
-Please contact our Customer Service Team by email at energyassistance@ampolenergy.com.au or call us on 13 14 04 (Monday – Friday, 9am-6pm AEST) to see how we can help.
+Please contact our Customer Service Team by email at energyassistance@ampolenergy.com.au or call us on 13 14 04 (Monday – Friday, 9am-6pm Sydney time) to see how we can help.
 You can also find more information on our website, including our Ampol Energy Assistance policy.